Lola Amour: "Sanity", Coke Studio Philippines, Don't Look Back Revisited, "Fallen", Kim's departure (2019-2021)

 Lola Amour was included in the third season of the Coke Studio Philippines, an annual music television program in the Philippines.
-Notable songs released in this collaboration were "Sundan Mo Ko" with rapper Al James, cover versions of Pa-Umaga (original by Al James) and "Tuloy na Tuloy Pa Rin ang Pasko" featuring Al James (original by APO Hiking Society).
+Notable songs released in this collaboration were "Sundan Mo Ko" (Follow Me) with rapper Al James, cover versions of "Pa-Umaga" (Morning) (original by Al James) and "Tuloy na Tuloy Pa Rin ang Pasko" (Christmas Will Still Continue) featuring Al James (original by APO Hiking Society).